BREEDERS’ CUP CLASSIC (updated Oct. 29, 2017)

 - BUCCHERRO (T. Glyshaw)

 THE LATEST – This year’s BC Turf Sprint will be run at five furlongs, and that – coupled with Del Mar’s short run in from the top of the lane to the wire – means deep closing turf sprinters may be at a disadvantage.
-The course can accommodate 14 starters but this race won’t likely draw that many.
 At this shortened trip Lady Aurelia has a considerable edge; she’s quick enough to make the lead but is quite comfortable in a stalk-and-pounce role should the situation dictate.
 She lost little in defeat when nosed out by Marsha in the Nunthorpe S. -G1 at York in late August over ground that might have been a bit stickier than she prefers.
 Most recently the Wesley Ward-trained filly breezed five furlongs on turf at Keeneland Oct.
-12 in 1:01 4/5.
+21 in 1:00 4/5.

 Marsha, runner-up in the Prix de l’Abbaye -G1 at Chantilly on Arc day, will be sold in the December Sales, but is Breeders’ Cup-bound before that.
 A rematch between Lady Aurelia and Marsha will be truly exciting.

 Pure Sensation, the other half the Clement team, returned to winning form with a sharp score in the Monster Turf S.-G3 at Parx on Labor Day.
 Third in last year’s BC Turf Sprint, the veteran six-year-old probably is most effective at this shorter five furlong trip.
-He worked four furlongs in 47 flat at Belmont Park Oct.
-14 (see workout).
+He breezed three furlongs in 36 4/5 at Belmont Park Oct.
+23,